leesunmyung/leesunmyung/README.md

 - 🔭 I’m currently working on [RiMS(Research in Intelligent Mobility Systems)](https://sites.google.com/view/drshin/home) Laboratory.
 - ✏ I’m currently learning Robotics & Autonomous Vehicle.
 - 🎯 I'm interested in DL/ML, Sensor-Fusion and Perception of Autonomous Driving.
-- 📷 I'm dealing with ADAS sensors such as Camera, LiDAR and Radar.
+- 📷 I'm dealing with ADAS Sensors such as Camera, LiDAR and Radar.
 - 👩‍💻 I'm mainly programming with Python or C/C++.
 - 👨‍👨‍👧‍👦 I'm collaborating on research with Hyundai NGV.